whowgames/documentation/Kraken/README.md

 and the field `cancelled` must be filled with the time the payment was book back and the field `repaid` must be filled with the time payment was repaid.

+For mobile/app payments use `iTunes`, `GooglePlay` or `Amazon` as payment provider and `in-app` as payment method.

+If you use the Whow payment service use the field `paymentMethod` and `paymentProvider` from the `billing` notification as payment provider and method.

 Request body:

 ```